The RIPE NCC has now entered phase one of its approach to reaching the last /8. This means that:

 - As of Tuesday, 4 September, we have approximately one month (or a /10) worth of IPv4 address space (4,134,976 addresses) to distribute before we reach the last /8.

 - Our IPRAs are now working in pairs to ensure that all requests are dealt with efficiently and to further ensure fairness, consistency and transparency.
 This means that our response times may be longer than you have previously experienced.
-You can find the response times for requests for IPv4 address space at:

 - Our "call back procedure" has changed.
 We will now call requestors about their ticket only when their ticket is at the front of the request queue.
 This will ensure that no ticket is handled outside of the order it was received in.

 - Depending on the availability in the RIPE NCC's free pool of IPv4 address space, you may receive multiple smaller prefixes that add up to the size of your request.

 - The quarantine period in place for returned v4 address space before it can be re-used will be gradually decreased.
 In the last days before we reach the last /8, the quarantine period may be reduced to one week or less.
 This will ensure that there is no IPv4 address space left in the quarantine pool when we start to allocate from the last /8.

 If you have had an outstanding invoice for 60 days or more, we cannot approve any requests for Internet number resources until the outstanding amount has been paid.
 For more details about billing, please read this.